MucTepDayH16/qvnt/README.md

 ## Features
 1. Ability to simulate up to 64 qubits.
    Common machine with 4-16 Gb of RAM is able to simulate 26-28 qubits, which is enough for several study cases;
-2. Required set of 1- or 2-qubits operations to build your own quantum circuits;
+2. Set of 1- or 2-qubits operations to build your own quantum circuits;
 3. Quantum operations are tested and debugged to be safe in use;
 4. Circuit execution is accelerated using multithreading *Rayon* library;
 5. Complex quantum registers manipulations: tensor product of two registers and aliases for qubit to simplify interaction with register.